fcdoc/doc/en/flashduty/mixin/alert_integration/custom_alert.md

     2. Select **Custom Event** integration:
     - **Integration Name**: Define a name for the current integration.
     3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust it as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust as needed.
     5. Complete.

 ## Implementation Protocol

 Please refer to [the development documentation](https://developer.flashcat.cloud/zh/flashduty/custom-alert) to complete the protocol development.

-## Best Practices
+## Best practices

 1. When the alert status changes, send an event to Flashcat
 2. When the alert is restored, send an event with a status of "Ok" to close the alert.
 Otherwise, the alert will remain open.
 If your alert system does not support recovery events, it is recommended that you manually send a recovery event